ATPI Data Protection Policy

-12.1 Similarly where the Company relies on third parties to assist in its Processing activities, the Company will choose a Data Processor who provides sufficient security measures and take reasonable steps to ensure compliance with those measures, and in the case of any 3rd party within the US that they are also registered for the EU-US Privacy Shield.
+12.1 Similarly where the Company relies on third parties to assist in its Processing activities, the Company will choose a Data Processor who provides sufficient security measures and takes reasonable steps to ensure compliance with those measures, and in the case of any third party within the US, that they are also registered for the EU-US Privacy Shield.

 13. Written Contracts for Third Party Processors.

-13.1 Therefore, the Company shall enter into a written contract with each Data Processor requiring it to comply with Data privacy and security requirements imposed on the Company under local legislation.
+13.1 The Company shall enter into a written contract with each Data Processor requiring it to comply with Data Protection Laws and security requirements imposed on the Company under local legislation.

 14. Audits of Third Party Data Processors.

 14.1 As part of the Company’s internal Data auditing process, the Company shall conduct periodic checks on processing by third party Data Processors, and in particular relating to the hand-off procedures for the Data especially in respect of security measures.

 15. Notice to Directors, Managers, and Officers of Potential Sanctions for Non-Compliance